thaydan/ocp7/README.md

 To know all about the request entries, the parameters and make tests, go to the documentation by accessing : /api/doc

 ## Get a Bearer Token
-Send a GET or POST request with json content to /api/login_check
+Send a request with json content to /api/login_check

 Example :
 {